 Lindung or freshwater eel is easily found in rice fields in Bali and are a popular source of protein among rural Balinese communities.

-Catching eels using strings and hooks is a favorite pastime among Balinese kids in the countryside, and they take their fresh catches home for their mothers to prepare and cook, together with an aromatic blend of garlic and galangal.
+Catching eels using strings and hooks is a favourite pastime among Balinese kids in the countryside, and they take their fresh catches home for their mothers to prepare and cook, together with an aromatic blend of garlic and galangal.
 The eels are also usually dried before being fried with a batter into a crispy snack.

-- 8
+• 8

 Loloh – Balinese herbal drink

-The Balinese make herbal drinks from various types of leaves and fruits, much like jamu from the neighboring island of Java.
+The Balinese make herbal drinks from various types of leaves and fruits, much like jamu from the neighbouring island of Java.
 They refer to any liquid mixture or traditionally-prepared herbal tonic as loloh.
 Often, loloh is taken to maintain general good health and the ingredients are known for their medical benefits.

 Some of the most commonly used are tibah or morinda fruit, hibiscus flower, don kayumanis or leaves of the star gooseberry tree, with other herbs and spices such as salt, roast shallots, ginger and turmeric to taste.

-- 9
+• 9

 Ancruk – sago worms